Things to do Around Niagara Falls

 Butterfly Conservatory/Botanical Gardens

-The farther you move from downtown Niagara Falls, the quieter and more natural the scenery gets.
-A happy experience for me is always a visit to beautiful gardens.
-When those gardens include butterfly exhibit, I will always make time for a visit.
-The Botanical Gardens and Butterfly Conservatory is a 99 acre complex located about a 10-minute drive north on Niagara Parkway from downtown.
-These days, visitors can wander the grounds, check out the beautiful displays and gardens – and the world-famous rose gardens known for having over 2,400 roses!
+The farther you move from downtown Niagara Falls, the quieter and more natural the scenery becomes.
+A happy experience for me is always visiting beautiful gardens, especially when those include a butterfly exhibit.
+The Botanical Gardens and Butterfly Conservatory is a 99-acre complex located about a 10-minute drive north on Niagara Parkway from downtown.
+These days, visitors can wander the grounds and check out the beautiful displays and gardens – and the world-famous rose gardens known for having over 2,400 roses!

-The conservatory is home to thousands of live butterflies from around the world, and visitors can walk through the tropical gardens and see the butterflies up close.
+The conservatory is home to thousands of live butterflies from around the world, and visitors can walk through the tropical gardens to see the butterflies up close.
 The gardens also feature a variety of exotic plants and flowers, providing a beautiful backdrop for the butterfly exhibits.
-The Butterfly Habitat also features a butterfly release ceremony, where visitors can release their own butterfly and watch it fly away.
+The Butterfly Habitat also features a butterfly release ceremony, where visitors can release a butterfly and watch it fly away.

 Floral Clock

-The Floral Clock was something I saw listed on a tourist pamphlet as a free display something worth seeing.
-I was heading in the general direction and decided I would stop.
-Located north of the Botanical Gardens, close to Queenston Park, it was much more interesting than I had anticipated but it doesn't require a lengthy visit.
+I saw the Floral Clock listed on a tourist pamphlet as a free display worth seeing.
+I was heading in the general direction and decided to stop.
+Located north of the Botanical Gardens, close to Queenston Park, it was much more interesting than I had anticipated, but it doesn't require a lengthy visit.

-The Floral Clock. run by Ontario Hydro, is exactly what it sounds like: a floral monument that actually functions as a clock.
+The Floral Clock, run by Ontario Hydro, is exactly what it sounds like: a floral monument that actually functions as a clock.
 The clock face is planted with thousands of small carpet bedding plants.
 The clock chimes every quarter hour.
-Scoot around the back and you'll be able to look through the back door to the clock mechanisms and some historical photos of the clock through the years.
+Scoot around the back, and you'll be able to look through the back door to the clock mechanisms and some historical photos of the clock over the years.

 Queenston Heights Park

-Another great place to check out is Queenston Heights Park, located just north of the Floral Clock.
-This is a huge green space high on the Niagara Escarpment, offers a really wonderful view, a great place for a picnic or to enjoy a meal in the Queenston Heights Restaurant.
+Queenston Heights Park is another great place to check out, just north of the Floral Clock.
+This huge green space high on the Niagara Escarpment offers a wonderful view and is a great place for a picnic or to enjoy a meal in the Queenston Heights Restaurant.
 Check out my post Niagara Day Trip: Queenston for more details.
 Queenston Park will also appeal to history buffs wanting to learn more about the people and events involved in the War of 1812 between the USA and British forces.
-More on those in the next section...

 Bruce Trail

-The Bruce Trail is an 890 km trail that stretches through the UNESCO World Biosphere Reserve in Niagara, along the escarpment up the Bruce Peninsula ending in the charming town of Tobermory.
-It is is the oldest and longest marked footpath in all of Canada.
-The Niagara section is about 90km in length but is neatly divided into smaller trails that accommodates both serious and day hikers.
+The Bruce Trail is an 890 km trail that stretches through the UNESCO World Biosphere Reserve in Niagara, along the escarpment up the Bruce Peninsula and ends in the charming town of Tobermory.
+It is the oldest and longest marked footpath in all of Canada.
+The Niagara section is about 90km in length but is neatly divided into smaller trails that accommodate both serious and day hikers.

-Full disclosure: I have never done this trail from top to bottom, but I have done many smaller sections.
-Every section is truly breathtaking.
-Some sections are rougher than others but every ability level should be able to find parts of the trail appropriate to themselves.
+I have never done this trail from top to bottom, but I have done many smaller sections.
+Every section is genuinely breathtaking.
+Some sections are rougher than others, but at every ability level, people should be able to find parts of the trail that are appropriate to them.

 Ball's Falls

-Ball's Falls is a beautiful conservation area named after the Ball brothers who built a sawmill and a grist mill in the early 1800s.
-Ball’s Falls has been lovingly maintained to its early mid-19th century industrial hamlet atmosphere featuring the original Ball family home, an operating flour mill, a lime kiln, a church, black smith shop, carriage shed, and more.
+Ball's Falls is a beautiful conservation area named after the Ball brothers, who built a sawmill and a grist mill in the early 1800s.
+Ball’s Falls has been lovingly maintained to its early mid-19th-century industrial hamlet atmosphere, featuring the original Ball family home, an operating flour mill, a lime kiln, a church, a blacksmith shop, a carriage shed, and more.

 The conservation area also hosts several events throughout the year, including the annual Ball's Falls Thanksgiving Festival, which features live music, crafts, and food vendors.